 The IRS considers forgiven debt to be taxable income, though you may be able to get the taxes waived if you can show the IRS you are insolvent.
 The company should adequately explain this.

-Red Flag: If the company does not disclose the potential tax consequences or claims there are none, they are not a company you should consider working with.
+Red Flag: If the company does not disclose the potential tax consequences or claims, there are none, and they are not a company you should consider working with.

-A legitimate debt relief firm will not discourage you from consulting with a reputable credit counseling agency to find out whether you may be a good candidate for a Debt Management Plan (DMP). it also will not discourage you from consulting with a bankruptcy attorney to learn about that option.
-You can do debt settlement yourself, and a reputable company will tell you so.
+A legitimate debt relief firm will not discourage you from consulting with a reputable credit counseling agency to find out whether you may be a good candidate for a Debt Management Plan (DMP).
+It also will not discourage you from consulting with a bankruptcy attorney to learn about the pros and cons of filing for bankruptcy instead of debt consolidation.
+You can settle your debt yourself, and a reputable company will tell you so.

 A reputable settlement firm should keep you in the loop and pass along regular updates on the status of negotiations with your creditors.